 Dutch royals should pay taxes, because every other citizen pays taxes

-The arguer states in the conclusion that some people should do something and supports this claim by stating that other people are doing the same.
+The arguer states that Dutch royals should pay taxes and supports this claim by stating that every other citizen is doing the same.
 Since the argument fits the form a is X, because b is X, it can be identified as a first-order subject argument.
 In this specific case, a is instantiated by ‘Dutch royals’, X by ‘(should) pay(s) taxes’, and b by ‘every other citizen’.

 Dutch royals (a) should pay taxes (X), because every other citizen (b) pays taxes (X)